-"Born in the U.S., of Venezuelan and Guatemalan parents, Bridgeport fiber artist and weaver Ruben Marroquin moved and grew up in Venezuela.
+"Born in Chicago, of Venezuelan and Guatemalan parents, artist and weaver Ruben Marroquin moved and grew up in Venezuela.
 He studied painting at the Armando Reverón Institute of the Arts, Caracas.
 There, he discovered a strong connection with textiles, which he furthered, traveling around Guatemala, making art from textiles and yarns found in the markets.
 Ruben studied textile and surface design at the Fashion Institute of Technology, and the National Textile Workshop in Paris.
 He has collaborated with the Metropolitan Museum in creating educational programs incorporating weaving, display and workshops of his fiber art and hashed work included in group shows at the Minnesota Museum of American Art, the Rijswijk Museum's Textile Biennial in the Netherlands, the Fuller Craft Museum in Massachusetts and the Hudgens Center for the Arts in Duluth, GA.
 He has also participated in numerous gallery shows including at the Ann Street Gallery, Newburgh, NY, and the Nikki Diana Marquardt gallery in Paris.
-Early this year, Ruben participated in the Fairfield Museum’s exhibit, Handcrafted: Artisans Past and Present, receiving glowing reviews for a piece that reworks a view of Bridgeport’s Arcade Mall taken from a 1909 photograph: "More nuanced — and easily the most unusual item in the exhibition — is a work of sophisticated, byzantine embroidery, which layers needlework directly over a vintage photograph of the interior of the historic Bridgeport Arcade Mall, bringing the building’s architecture, light, shadows, and ambience into vivid relief; rather than just colorizing the old photo, Mr. Marroquin has texturized it, given it depth.”
-(New York Times, Jan.
-15, 2016).
-For the past three years, Ruben has operated an art and weaving studio out of a storefront in the Arcade Mall, with ambitions to build a sustainable business offering weaving workshops.
-He says “My goal is to contribute to the artistic and cultural community of Bridgeport, while stepping up to the global arts community.”
-Sustaining that vision is of course an ever-present struggle.
-See Ruben's website, and Tumblr page."
+Ruben participated in the Fairfield Museum’s exhibit, Handcrafted: Artisans Past and Present, receiving glowing reviews for a piece that reworks a view of Bridgeport’s Arcade Mall taken from a 1909 photograph.
+For the past 4 years, Ruben has operated an art and weaving studio out of a storefront in the Arcade Mall, with ambitions to build a sustainable business offering weaving workshops.

 By David Green, Director of Programs and Membership at the Cultural Alliance of Fairfield County.

 Ruben Marroquin is a fiber artist and a weaver.
-Marroquin's work has a great record of sales at contemporary art fairs, he has sold art to important galleries and collectors at the Sculptural Object, Functional Art Fair in Chicago (SoFa), at the "Metro Show" and at "Pulse, Contemporary Art Fair" in New York City.
-His work is part of important contemporary art collections such as Mark Lyman's, founder of SoFa, Douglas and Wallace Dawson of Dawson Gallery and Michael Olszewski's in Chicago and the art collection of David McFadden, who until recently was the Chief curator at the Museum of Arts and Design in New York (Mad Museum).
+Marroquin's work has a great record of sales at contemporary art fairs.
+Marroquin's work has been featured at the Sculptural Object, Functional Art Fair in Chicago (SoFa), at the "Metro Show" and at "Pulse, Contemporary Art Fair" in New York City.
+His work is part of important contemporary art collections such as Mark Lyman's, founder of SoFa, Douglas and Wallace Dawson of Dawson Gallery and Michael Olszewski, Professor at Columbia College in Chicago, and that of David McFadden, previously Chief curator at the Museum of Arts and Design in New York (Mad Museum).

-“Handcrafted: Artisans Past and Present” is on view through March 20 at the Fairfield Museum and History Center, 370 Beach Road, Fairfield.
+“Handcrafted: Artisans Past and Present” Fairfield Museum and History Center.

 "Ruben Marroquin directly engages the notion of urban revitalization in Bridgeport Arcade Mall, an embroidery, multimedia piece that reworks a view of the Bridgeport’s Arcade Mall taken from a 1909 photograph.
 The building was one of the first glass-ceiling malls in the U.S. built in 1856 and restored and revitalized at various points, most recently in 2008, to include retail and office space.
 Taking a historic photo of the building as a template for the embroidery, Marroquin incorporates a photograph of himself and his girlfriend, the artist Liz Squillace into the finished piece, as both have studios on the second floor of the Arcade Mall.